Academic Centers and Institutes

 What does the Center for East Asian Studies (CEAS) offer?

-CEAS currently offers a Minor in East Asian Studies.
-This Minor provides the opportunity to study the languages, history, and cultures of East Asia for both beginning students and those with a long-standing interest and/or personal roots in the area.
+The 18-credit minor in East Asian Studies provides an opportunity to study the languages, history, and cultures of East Asia for both beginning students and those with a long-standing interest and/or personal roots in the area.
 Students gain a broad understanding of different East Asian societies from earliest times up to the present that complements a variety of majors and that can serve as a solid foundation for further specialized studies.

 For more information about the East Asian Studies, please contact the co-directors: